meghdadFar/wordview/README.md

 # Disable Poetry's environment creation, since we already have created one
 poetry config virtualenvs.create false
 ```
-Use Poetry to install dependencies:
+Use Poetry to install dev (and main) dependencies:

 ```bash
 poetry install